Management of international workforce mobility, business immigration, and secondment of foreign employees in France, available in French and English.

 Other immigration procedures handled by Majorelle Mobility

-- Long-term visitor/resident status for foreigners wishing to settle in France without working
+- Long-stay visitor / retiree status for foreign nationals wishing to settle in France without engaging in professional activity

 Comprehensive and practical support for corporate immigration